 Thank you note tips:

 - Give specific details about what you enjoyed about the experience.

 - Suddenly refer to future business with the customer.

 - Close with a professional sign-off.

 Remember, some of these are going to depend on the size of your business.
 Only you can determine what’s right in your situation.

 If you read through the thank you note section above, you’ll see that one of the recommendations was to refer to future business opportunities with the customer.

-Another good idea is to make sure these offers are time sensitive.
-For example, you can offer a discount against their next purchase, as long as that purchases made within X amount of time.
-If you are using WooCommerce for your store, you can actually enforce this restriction by using a Cart Condition with the Advanced Coupons extension.
+Another good idea is to make sure these offers are time-sensitive.
+For example, you can offer a discount against their next purchase, as long as that purchase is made within X amount of time.
+If you are using WooCommerce for your store, you can enforce this restriction by using a Cart Condition with the Advanced Coupons extension.

 - Fear of missing out.

 - $X against your next order.